Rise to Success: Career Highlights of William F. Buckley Jr.

 Doctor Zhivago (Vintage International)

-On December 9, 1958, Robert Welch founded the John Birch Society with a group of business leaders in Indianapolis, marking a significant step in his far-right political advocacy.
+On December 9, 1958, Robert Welch founded the John Birch Society in Indianapolis with a group of business leaders.
+By the end of 1958, Welch had the infrastructure to launch his far-right political advocacy campaigns.

 In 1960, Buckley helped form Young Americans for Freedom (YAF), guided by principles he called "The Sharon Statement".